learnpainless/learnpainless.github.io/content/posts/use-postman-socket-io-client-test-socket-io-connection.md

 - featured
 author:
 - pawneshwer
-description: Use Postman as socket io client to test Socket.io connection before developing frontend.
+description: Figuring out how to test Socket IO with Postman can be tricky, but we've got you covered.
+Follow this guide and find out how.
 comments: true
 layout: post
 draft: false